Avaiga/taipy/docs/manuals/about.md

-# About Taipy user manuals
+# About Taipy's User Manual

 This User Manual covers all the topics and concepts that you can find in Taipy.
 For each topic, we are trying to provide as many examples as possible so that